How to reach Guruvayur

 1. Only Hindus are allowed inside the temple.

 2. Devotees are expected to enter the temple after taking a bath and wearing clean cloths.

-3. There is strict Dress code for entering Guruvayur temple.
+3. There is a strict Dress code for entering Guruvayur temple.

 5. The rules are relaxed these days for women.
 They can wear saries, mundu, blouses, long skirts and Shalwar Kameez.
 However, women are not allowed to wear pants, jeans, western cloths or short dresses.

-6. Women devotees usually avoid entering the temple during periods.
+6. Women devotees usually avoid entering the temple during their periods.

 7. Take adequate precautions while taking small babies inside the temple so that urine or stool do not drip inside the temple.
 This can lead to expensive cleaning rituals.

-9. Unless you are a VIP, it may take waiting in a queue for an average of two hours before entering the temple.
+9. Unless you are a VIP, you may have to wait in a queue for an average of two hours to enter the inner sanctum of the temple.
 However, benches are provided for you to sit while you are waiting for your turn.

 10. Senior citizens and ladies are allowed inside temple in separate queues between certain timings during normal days, which can be ascertained from the temple.
 The queue for senior citizens and women are inside the outer enclosure.